paulbrowne-irl/snapshot-web-as-md/readme.md

 - `downloads_html`: Directory for storing downloaded HTML files.
 - `downloads_parquet`: Directory for storing Parquet files converted from HTML.
-- `downloads_md`: Directory for storing the final Markdown files. *will not be deleted*
+- `downloads_md`: Directory for storing the final Markdown files. *will not be deleted only created*

 ## Usage